Malware types: Do you know the true meaning of malware?

 Am I a victim of a malware attack?

-We get it, you’re a bit startled from the previous paragraph, but don’t worry.
+We get it, you’re a bit startled from that long list, but don’t worry.
 There are some telltale malware signs that you can use to check for malware, so you know the signs to look for from here on out.
 Protect yourself from malware by identifying these possible symptoms:

 1. Device is running slower than usual